Life Insurance with High Blood Pressure

 If you have a paramed exam as part of underwriting, the examiner will take multiple blood pressure readings during the paramed exam.

-If your blood pressure is elevated above the preferred best cutoff ranges, chances are you will not get the best rates.
+You may not get the best rates if your blood pressure is elevated above the preferred best cutoff ranges.